 Tip: Before going to South Korea, secure your internet connection with Klook’s South Korea Unlimited data SIM (eSIM).
-No need to get a physical sim since you can just download it on your phone.
+No need to get a physical SIM in Korea since you can just download it on your phone.
 It’s fast, easy, and convenient.

 Things to prepare before your winter trip to Korea

 1. Korean tourist visa – Before anything else, you should already have your South Korea tourist visa.
 We do not advise that you buy your flight tickets or book your hotels before applying for a Korean visa.
-Please refer to our Korean visa guide (Manila Embassy), Korean visa guide (Cebu Consulate), and Korean visa online appointment guide for your Korean tourist visa application.
+Please refer to our Korean visa guide (Manila Embassy), Korean visa guide (Cebu Consulate), and Korean visa for self-employed Filipinos for your Korean tourist visa application.

 2. Passport – This is pretty self-explanatory.
 Make sure that it has at least six months validity.
 Otherwise, you need to renew it.
 Read our DFA passport renewal guide.